open-austin/instabus/README.md

 ## Contributing

 Want to help?
-Have idea for what the "new" Instabus should look like?
+Have ideas for what the "new" Instabus should look like?

 - Open an Issue on this repo
 - Join the #instabus channel on the Open Austin slack: http://slack.open-austin.org